-Something delicious this way comes.
-Adding to Saratoga’s reputation as a top small-city food destination, Skidmore College will be hosting the 8th Annual American Culinary Federation (ACF) conference and competition from January 9-11.
-The conference will feature a number of fun events and activities across campus, including presentations on winemaking and baking, a Cabot cheese tasting and a five-course luncheon on Thursday, January 10, prepared by Skidmore’s Executive Chef Jim Rose and the Skidmore culinary team.
-Also on Thursday, there will be a discussion and screening of The Bullish Farmer, a documentary about Skidmore alumnus John Ubaldo, a former Wall Street banker and current owner of John Boys Farm (a free-range farm in Cambridge, NY, that uses zero pesticides, herbicides or fertilizers).
+Adding to Saratoga’s reputation as a top small-city food destination, Skidmore College hosted the 8th Annual American Culinary Federation (ACF) conference and competition from January 9-11.
+In addition to hosting the festive and food-filled event, the liberal arts college also excelled at the ACF culinary competition, winning its sixth consecutive gold medal (more on that in a moment).
+The conference featured a number of fun events and activities across campus, including presentations on winemaking and baking, a Cabot cheese tasting and a five-course luncheon on Thursday, January 10, prepared by Skidmore’s Executive Chef Jim Rose and the Skidmore culinary team.
+Also on Thursday was a discussion and screening of The Bullish Farmer, a documentary about Skidmore alumnus John Ubaldo, a former Wall Street banker and current owner of John Boys Farm (a free-range farm in Cambridge, NY, that uses zero pesticides, herbicides or fertilizers).

-The main event of the conference, though, is the ACF Market Basket Competition at the college’s Murray-Aikins Dining Hall on Friday, January 11.
-The all-day, intensive competition begins bright and early at 6am and features four-person teams from 11 different colleges or universities across the Northeast, including, of course, Skidmore.
-Participants will have to develop, cook and serve a four-course menu (three courses, plus a buffet course) all from the same array of mostly local ingredients.
+The main event of the conference, though, was the ACF Market Basket Competition at the college’s Murray-Aikins Dining Hall on Friday, January 11.
+The all-day, intensive competition began bright and early at 6am and featured four-person teams from 11 different colleges or universities across the Northeast, including, of course, Skidmore.
+Participants had to develop, cook and serve a four-course menu (three courses, plus a buffet course) all from the same array of mostly local ingredients.
 (Think: Chopped.)
-The teams start every 30 minutes and have two hours to cook, then just 15 minutes to plate.
-The final judging starts at 3:30pm and the closing awards ceremony will be at 4pm.
-Admission is free, and the public is invited to participate as spectators for any part of the competition.
+The teams started every 30 minutes and had two hours to cook, then just 15 minutes to plate.

-Skidmore’s no novice when it comes to kitchen competitions; its culinary team has won gold medals at the last five ACF competitions.
-“It gives our staff a fun opportunity to practice and enhance their culinary skills while engaging in friendly competition with the other institutions,” says Mark Miller, Director of Dining Services at Skidmore. “[The staff] also comes away from the conference presentations and demonstrations with new knowledge and fresh ideas that often translate into tasty new recipes for the Skidmore Dining Hall menu.”
+“It gives our staff a fun opportunity to practice and enhance their culinary skills while engaging in friendly competition with the other institutions,” said Mark Miller, Director of Dining Services at Skidmore. “[The staff] also comes away from the conference presentations and demonstrations with new knowledge and fresh ideas that often translate into tasty new recipes for the Skidmore Dining Hall menu.”

-Judges will assess teams based on the originality, taste and presentation of their meals.
-Extra points may be awarded or deducted for timing, teamwork, utilization of food, cleanliness and overall preparation.
-The judging panel comprises Upstate New York’s own Certified Master Chef and member of the ACF Dale Miller, as well as Victor Sommo, Culinary Professor at SUNY Delhi; Certified Executive Chef William G. Hohenstein III; American Academy of Chefs members and Certified Executive Chefs Michael Morgan and James G. Rhoads III; Michael Stamets, Assistant Culinary Professor at Schenectady County Community College; and Apprentice Judge John Noble Masi.
+Judges assessed teams based on the originality, taste and presentation of their meals.
+Extra points were awarded or deducted for timing, teamwork, utilization of food, cleanliness and overall preparation.
+The judging panel comprised Upstate New York’s own Certified Master Chef and member of the ACF Dale Miller, as well as Victor Sommo, Culinary Professor at SUNY Delhi; Certified Executive Chef William G. Hohenstein III; American Academy of Chefs members and Certified Executive Chefs Michael Morgan and James G. Rhoads III; Michael Stamets, Assistant Culinary Professor at Schenectady County Community College; and Apprentice Judge John Noble Masi.